Luos-io/Documentation/src/pages/demo_boards/boards_list/dxl.md

 ![Dynamixel](../../../_assets/img/dxl-mod-1.jpg)

-The Dynamixel board is special because it has a dynamic number of visible containers, depending on the number of motors plugged to it.
-If you have 5 motors on your board, you will see 5 DynamixelMotor containers.
+The Dynamixel board is special because it has a dynamic number of visible services, depending on the number of motors plugged to it.
+If you have 5 motors on your board, you will see 5 DynamixelMotor services.

-> **Note:** If you don’t plug any motor to the board, it will create a special container called `void_dxl`.
+> **Note:** If you don’t plug any motor to the board, it will create a special service called `void_dxl`.

-This board creates containers dynamically upon motor detection.
-So in order to create containers, this board has to detect motors, and to detect them each motor needs to have a proper power supply.
+This board creates services dynamically upon motor detection.
+So in order to create services, this board has to detect motors, and to detect them each motor needs to have a proper power supply.

-Indeed, if you power the Luos network with an unadapted voltage, the motors won’t reply to the board requests and you won’t be able to see any Dynamixel container on your network.
+Indeed, if you power the Luos network with an unadapted voltage, the motors won’t reply to the board requests and you won’t be able to see any Dynamixel service on your network.

 To be detected, the Dynamixel motors need to use a baudrate of 1 000 000 `baud` and to have an ID between 1 and 30.